 Yes, it’s true, Paul Marcus Wines recently celebrated our 32nd anniversary!
-It has truly been a remarkable journey, filled with wonderful customers, and thousands of bottles of wine.
+It has been a remarkable journey, filled with wonderful customers, and of course, thousands of bottles of wine.
 As most folks who frequent the shop know, Paul Marcus Wines champions the notion that “wine is food”.
 But how did our guiding principle come to pass?

 Let’s rewind to 1974, when Paul embarked on a four-month trip through France, Italy, Germany, Switzerland and Austria.
-The voyage was both a blast and life changing.
+The voyage was both a blast and life-changing.
 His experiences with the people, cuisine and

 European landscape crystalized the notion that food and wine go hand in hand, and that at their best, are connected to a sense of place.
 For years, Paul remembered each wine he tasted on this trip, and returned stateside with a deep curiosity to learn more.